Phasmophobia (video game): Media

-In the Chronicle update in June of 2025, the Media system was introduced as a way for players to earn extra money and to get perfect games.
-Each Media type has different recordable items and are recorded using different types of equipment.
+In the Chronicle update in June of 2025, the media system was introduced as a way for players to earn extra money and to get perfect games.
+Each media type has different recordable items and are recorded using different types of equipment.

-Photo evidence can be taken with a Photo Camera.
-Items that count towards photo evidence include ghosts, bones, dead bodies (of teammates), fingerprints, footprints, EMF readings, Freezing Temperature readings, dirty water, used crucifixes, Ghost Writing, and Cursed Possessions.
+Photo evidence can be taken with a photo camera.
+Items that count towards photo evidence include ghosts, bones, dead bodies (of teammates), fingerprints, footprints, EMF readings, freezing temperature readings, dirty water, used crucifixes, ghost writing, and cursed possessions.

-Video evidence can be recorded with a Video Camera.
-Recordable videos include ghosts, teammates dying, Ghost Writing, Ghost Orbs, items being thrown, lights being switched, doors moving, motion sensors going off, salt being disturbed, candles blowing out, Ouija Boards, crucifixes burning, and other assorted interactions.
+Video evidence can be recorded with a video camera.
+Recordable videos include ghosts, teammates dying, ghost writing, ghost orbs, items being thrown, lights being switched, doors moving, motion sensors going off, salt being disturbed, candles blowing out, Ouija Boards, crucifixes burning, and other assorted interactions.

-Audio evidence is recorded with a Sound Recorder.
-Recordable sounds include EMF 5, Music Boxes, Ouija Boards, candles blowing out, crucifixes burning, Ghost Writing, Spirit Box responses, ghost audio, and assorted paranormal sounds.
+Audio evidence is recorded with a sound recorder.
+Recordable sounds include EMF 5, music boxes, Ouija Boards, candles blowing out, crucifixes burning, ghost writing, spirit box responses, ghost audio, and assorted paranormal sounds.

-In order to get a perfect game, players must have 5 Unique Photos, 5 Unique Videos, and 3 Unique Sounds.
-A Unique piece of Media is one that hasn't been taken before (ex: if a Ghost photo has already been taken, subsequent Ghost photos of the same type will become Duplicates, which give less money; however, if a different photo is taken, it will be Unique).
-Players must also balance the Unique Media requirements with the limited number of deletions, after which Media cannot be deleted.
-Lower difficulties have upwards of 5 deletions, while higher difficulties will only have 3 deletions.
+In order to get a perfect game, players must have five unique photos, five unique videos, and three unique sounds.
+A unique piece of media is one that has not been taken before (ex: if a ghost photo has already been taken, subsequent ghost photos of the same type will become duplicates, which give less money; however, if a different photo is taken, it will be unique).
+Players must also balance the unique media requirements with the limited number of deletions, after which media cannot be deleted.
+Lower difficulties have upwards of five deletions, while higher difficulties will only have three deletions.

 Cursed Possessions

 Cursed Possessions, also called "Cursed Items" or "Cursed Objects", are a group of items in Phasmophobia that allow players to directly interact with the ghost itself.
 Some abilities of the Cursed Possessions include the ability to make the ghost appear, force a hunt, ask the ghost questions, or even kill the player.
 As of May 2024, there are a total of seven cursed possessions in Phasmophobia.
 They include the Ouija Board, Music Box, Haunted Mirror, Tarot Cards, Summoning Circle, Voodoo Doll, and the Monkey Paw.
 Each item offers a distinct way of interacting with the ghost.
 Each cursed item has a 1 in 7 chance to spawn on each map, with different spawn locations for each item.
 Only one cursed possession will spawn on the map unless set otherwise via custom difficulty.
+The only exception being insanity difficulty in which no cursed possessions spawn.
 Having any Cursed Possession reduces the multiplier of custom games, while specifically choosing once lowers it further.
 The Monkey Paw is the most extreme, with a 5x multiplier reduction.
 The Music Box, Haunted Mirror, Tarot Cards, Summoning Circle, and Voodoo Doll were all released in version 0.5.0, known as the Cursed Possessions update.
 The Monkey Paw item was added at a later time, in update 0.8.1.0.